vikingeducation/prep_basics/test-yourself-answers.md

 The part of the URL which specifies the location of the web server who is going to respond to your request.
 *Contributed by [Richard Peterson](https://github.com/webbuyrich)*

+The name of a website (e.g http://www.google.com => 'google' is the domain).
+The DNS converts the domain name into an IP Address.

 #### IP Address